chris3494285/csci544_fall2022_group49/README.md

 The info below describe the component of each data files we used

-1.all_sentences.csv: has all real and made data
+1. all_sentences.csv: has all real and made data

 2. train_dataset_pure: has only real data, contains 80% of all real data